Euro zone collapse would cripple tourism-Euromonitor

 "The macroeconomic impact of a euro zone disintegration would be catastrophic," it said.

-However low-cost carriers such as Ryanair (RYA.I) and easyJet (EZJ.L) would suffer much less than flag carriers such as Deutsche Lufthansa (LHAG.DE) or British Airways (ICAG.L), though, as they snap up increasingly cost-sensitive passengers.
+However low-cost carriers such as Ryanair and easyJet would suffer much less than flag carriers such as Deutsche Lufthansa or British Airways, though, as they snap up increasingly cost-sensitive passengers.